[Irene-Amelia.com previews the forensic analysis, documentary,

 Somewhat contrary to, yet also in line with a statement

-he made in 2004 about being aware of more than one woman identified as his 'Mother' in the 1982 New Jersey Tribune series...
+he made in 2004 about being unaware of more than one woman identified as his 'Mother' in the 1982 New Jersey Tribune series...

-in 2006 Larry Heller only recognized the younger version of the "Early 1940s Family Identified Irene" (AKA 'Irene
+in 2006 Larry Heller only recognized the younger version of the "Early 1940s Family Identified Irene" (AKA the Non

-Larry Heller always maintained he held no photos of his Mother pre-dating 1947.
+Heller maintained he held no photos of his Mother pre-dating 1947.